Grizzlies eye play-in berth in finale vs. Bucks

 The Grizzlies have not responded well, going 1-6 in Florida to fall out of the coveted eighth playoff position.
 Grayson Allen, who has picked up the scoring slack in Jackson's absence with 14.3 points per game in the bubble, knows the six losses mean nothing if Memphis can beat the Bucks.

 "You know you're in the now-or-never, do-or-die mindset," Allen told reporters.
 "There's not much that you can say about it.
 Everyone understands it; everyone will feel it."
-It's unlikely the Grizzlies will see Antetokounmpo in the must-win game.
+The Grizzlies will not see Antetokounmpo in the must-win game.

-The Bucks were walking on eggshells Wednesday, awaiting word on a possible suspension that could result from Antetokounmpo having head-butted Washington's Moe Wagner following an offensive foul and verbal exchange in Tuesday's 126-113 win.
+Antetokounmpo received a one-game suspension after he head-butted Washington's Moe Wagner following an offensive foul and verbal exchange in Tuesday's 126-113 win.
 The Most Valuable Player candidate was ejected from the game.
-A suspension could keep him out of Thursday's game and/or the start of the playoffs.
+He will be eligible to return for the start of the playoffs next week.

-Even without a suspension, the Bucks could choose to rest their star in a meaningless game (for them) on the eve of the playoffs.
+It is likely the Bucks would have rested their star anyway in a meaningless game (for them) on the eve of the playoffs.
 Antetokounmpo has missed nine games this season, with the Bucks going 5-4 in those contests.

 ALSO READ